dennisvang/pcv/README.md

 YAML would be easier to write than JSON, but we don't want the extra dependency required (e.g. PyYAML).

-Instead of using another external dependency to handle PDF creation (e.g. ReportLab or PyQT), the HTML output includes a print style, so we can print to PDF using the browser.
+Instead of using another external dependency to handle PDF creation (e.g. ReportLab or PyQT), we use CSS print styles so we can print to PDF using the browser.
+This is not the most convenient, but it works in most cases.

 ## Installation